 1. Protection Against the Cold

 As you will probably know if you’ve been diving before, even when you are in waters with a relatively moderate temperature, it can be uncomfortable with unprotected hands, particularly on longer dives.
+It can also be difficult to warm up after a cold dive.

 When you are diving in waters with much colder temperatures, therefore the experience can be even worse.
 Having a good pair of diving gloves on provides your hands with protection against those cooler temperatures.